 Background:

 Coronary artery fistulae are defined as abnormal communications between a coronary artery and a heart chamber or a big vessel.
-Incidence in diagnostic coronary angiography among adults varies between 0,1 -0,2%.
+Incidence in diagnostic coronary angiography among adults varies between 0.1 -0.2%.

 Case report:

-A 91-year old patient was referred for elective coronary angiography due to typical exertional long-term chest pain and shortness of breath, worsening in last month, resulting into a NYHA class III.
-Catheter examination showed a fistula connecting proximal segment of left anterior descending artery and proximal portion of pulmonary artery.
+A 91-year old patient was referred for elective coronary angiography due to typical exertional long-term chest pain and shortness of breath, worsening in the previous month, resulting in a NYHA class III.
+Catheter examination showed a fistula connecting proximal segment of the left anterior descending artery and the proximal portion of pulmonary artery.
 The decision for percutaneous occlusion of the fistula was taken.
-The procedure went on without any complications.
+The procedure was carried out without any complications.
 After a hospital discharge, the patient was asymptomatic and in a good condition 10 months after the procedure.

 Conclusion: